aragon/nest/grants/EmpowerTheDAO/roadmap.md

 #### Phase 2

 - Application Development - 4 weeks
+  - Development of smart contract and user interface software for application
+  - Fortnightly showcases of progress made on applications (internal to project team + invitees)
+  - Awareness raising within other projects' communities, including 1 hangout with each project
   - Interim Deliverable: Applications ready for manual testing, published to Rinkeby Testnet
   - Interim Deliverable: Installation scripts for installing on local and Testnet environments
+  - Interim Deliverable: 4 published recording of hangouts with each community, demonstrating applications and explaining code

 - Test + Bugfix - 1 week
   - Interim Deliverable: Test report with issues detailed how to replicate, and associated transaction records